humanetes-com/proof-of-positive-interaction/README.md

  The interaction is another user that verifies positively that your work contributed to move a thing from the lavoration step n to the n+1.

+Lets make a concrete example in order to help you visualize the concepts:
+An
- Yeah I know you didn't understand what I'm talking about.
-Lets make a concrete example: a software company, may be an ecommerce software company, the website is built following a kanban or scrum agile process.
+ecommerce software company, the website is built following a kanban or scrum agile process.
 Think at the board typical columns:

  NEW	 | TODO | IN PROGRESS | CODE REVIEW | QA | READY TO DEPLOY | DEPLOYED | QA PRODUCTION | DONE